microsoft/ApplicationInsights-node.js/README.md

  - Ability to override Operation Name
  - Ability to manually set User ID or Authenticated User ID
  - Propagating Operation Name to Dependency Telemetry
- - Support for versions of Node that are not [supported by OpenTelemetry](https://github.com/open-telemetry/opentelemetry-js#supported-runtimes)

 > *Warning:* This SDK only works for Node.js environments.
 Use the [Application Insights JavaScript SDK](https://github.com/microsoft/ApplicationInsights-JS) for web and browser scenarios.